top of page

 The question isn’t whether NEDs and Trustees should be paid, but rather:

-What calibre of individual are we seeking to attract?
+• What caliber of individual are we seeking to attract?

 Best practice includes: